donniebreve/sophistikated-zones/documentation/kwin-scripting.md

 # Debugging a packaged script

-When you have made it far enough to start testing the script using `kpackagetool5 --type=KWin/Script -i ~/Projects/sophistikated-zones/`, remember your up arrow friend!
+When you have made it far enough to start testing the script using `kpackagetool5 --type=KWin/Script -u ~/Projects/sophistikated-zones/`, remember your up arrow friend!
 You will need to restart KWin after installing/upgrading the script to get things to refresh.

 # Shortcuts